Clean and Hexagonal Architectures for Dummies

 […] stable software architectures are those that avoid depending on volatile concretions, and that favor the use of stable abstract interfaces.
 Clean Architecture, Chapter 11

 In other words, the domain/core can’t directly depend on any adapter.
 However, use cases rely on databases and other adapters.
 In fact, any secondary adapter has this problem (it only applies to secondary adapters because, for primary ones, the dependency direction is inwards).
 How to deal with it?
 The solution is the use cases relying on interfaces — ports; then, a concrete adapter implementation can be provided through dependency injection.

-A port defines a communication language with an adapter; in practice, it’s an interface, the input and output types, and the possible errors.
+A port defines a communication language with an adapter — it represents a boundary.
+In practical terms, a port is an interface, the input and output types, and the possible errors.
 Ports abstract adapters and therefore belong to the domain (adapters belong outside of it).
 Here’s an example of a database port:

 Stage 5: testing

 - a use case in isolation (focusing on variations);

 - an adapter with some deployed testing service (e.g. testing a data repository with a testing database, testing a REST client);